 All adhesives and sealants must be resistant to oil and water, non-supportive of microbial growth, and dimensionally stable.
 They must also be resistant to chemical attack by the dosing chemical.
-All gaskets must be made from Viton rubber materials.
 Refer Appendix E: 'Sydney Water Guide to Proven Products'.